paulh-rnd/TabbedBoxMaker/README.md

 * Dividers (Width axis) - use this to create additional WxH panels that mount inside the box along the width axis and have finger joints into the side panels and slots for Length dividers to slot into

+* Key the dividers into - this allows you to choose if/how the dividers are keyed into the sides of the box.
+Options are:
+	* None - no keying, dividers will be free to slide in and out
+	* Walls - dividers will only be keyed into the side walls of the box
+	* Floor/Ceiling - dividers will only be keyed into the top/bottom of the box
+	* All Sides

 * Space Between Parts - how far apart the pieces are in the drawing produced